jmiranda/openboxes-hugo/content/blog/2022-04-11-0000-improving-user-experience.md

 +++

 Historically, the OpenBoxes team has focused its efforts on remaining free and accessible to all who desire to implement the software.
-This means that software improvements have often been driven by available funding, and user experience improvements have not been a priority despite advocacy by the OpenBoxes team.
+This means that software improvements have often been driven by ...

 <!--more-->